 When opposition parties held a rally, the Brownshirts would show up and shout down the speakers.
 If that didn't work, they would physically assault the participants.
 Groups of Brownshirts would go to the homes of opposition members and harass them.
 Likewise, in universities, it was Nazi student associations who invaded classrooms, shouted down or beat up professors or speakers they despised, staged sit-ins to disrupt the university administration and pulled books from the libraries to burn.

 NOW: Obama is allied with the SEIU union whose members wear purple shirts and who have been known to beat up conservatives and even go to the private homes of business executives to intimidate them.
 In universities, leftist students shout down conservative speakers and in some cases assault them.
-Meanwhile, the OWS protestors engage in vandalism reminiscent of Nazi violence against Jewish store owners.
+Meanwhile, the OWS protestors engaged in vandalism reminiscent of Nazi violence against Jewish store owners during the infamous "Krystallnacht."

 DISDAIN FOR LEGISLATURES